-Workshops Sponsorship and funding Holding events Promotional banners
+Workshops Sponsorship and funding Holding events Signage banners

 Council recognises the value events bring to our region.